ZachDougherty/FlashCardApp/README.md

 # Flashcard App
+## Lab 4

+### App Description
+Added animations for when a new card is added or when the next card is to be displayed, and also added new icon for app.

+### App Walk-though
+![DEMO]

+## Required
+- [x] User sees a transition animation when going from the main screen to the add card screen.
+- [x] User sees a reveal animation when the flashcard is tapped and the answer is shown
+- [x] User sees flashcards animating in / out when the 'next' button is tapped

+## Optional
+- [ ] Extra styling is added!
+- [ ] User sees a countdown timer for each question
+- [ ] User sees a 'card flip' animation when the card is tapped
+- [ ] User sees a celebration animation with confetti when they answer a question correctly

 ## Lab 3
 ### App Description
 This app now allows users to create new flashcards and have them saved in a 'deck' of flashcards.
 Users can then scroll through their previously created cards.